wiamnasr/udemy_js_algorithms_and_dataStructures/Data_Structures/Trees/readMe.md

 <h2>Breadth First Search BFS</h2>

-<p>Breadth first search means that we want to visit every node on the same level, every sibling node before we look at a child node</p>
+<p>Breadth first search means that we want to visit every node on the same level, every sibling node before we look at a child</p>

+<h2>Depth First Search DFS</h2>

+<p>Depth first search traverse nodes vertically, down to the end of the tree, before visiting sibling nodes</p>

 > ###